Jamazi4/bimcat/notes.md

 Above is done, I still need to hide ids on backend, todos added in the code for [compositeLibraryId]/page.tsx

+### --07-06-2025--

+this is done, start with starred and guests amount graphically

 ### Current task list

 [x]sort out the navigation to library and/or component from composite